mvsingh07/mvsingh2002/README.md

-- 👋 Hi, I’m Manvir Singh
+- MV Singh
-- 👀 I’m interested in programming and data analysis
-- 🌱 I’m currently doing  bachelors in computer applications (1st year)
+- Bachelors in computer applications
+- Software Engineer
-- 💞️ I’m running an initiative (MVS INTEGRATED SOLUTIONS) to help overseas students with their projects
+- I’m running an initiative (MVS INTEGRATED SOLUTIONS) to help overseas students with their projects
-- my instagram id - @_mv__singh

 <!---
 mvsingh2002/mvsingh2002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.